Few words about the trekking…

 - ID or valid passport.

-- Repatriation insurance (mandatory).
+- Having repatriation insurance is mandatory.
 Cancellation insurance is highly recommended.

-We provide optional insurance contracts for repatriation and trip cancellation (see booking form).
+We provide optional insurance contracts for repatriation and trip cancellation.

 WHY CHOOSE COMPAGNIE DES GUIDES :